themouette/licpro-php-tp/src/5-content-negotiation.markdown

     {"id":"1","name":"New York"}

-## Add Content Negotiation For Resource Representation
+## Content Negotiation For Resources Representation

-### Functional Analysis (Requirements)
+### Requirements

-First, grab a piece of paper and write an example of `GET /locations/1` response for every format and call for validation.
+First, grab a piece of paper and write an example of the `GET /locations/1` response in JSON and HTML, and call for validation.

 ### Conception